 Therefore, when used properly, the alt tag text helps search engines to collect more information about your web page’s main topic and keywords.
 You can see it as an opportunity to increase the relevancy of the webpage for its targeted keywords.

 How to write SEO optimized Image Alt tags

 Now, when you know why alt tags are important for SEO, here’s an advice on how to write a good image alt text:

 - Keywords: The alt attribute should describe what the image is about and should include the main keyword phrase of the page.
 If your targeted keyword doesn’t really match the picture, you may consider to use another image, which is more adapted to the main topic (and keyword phrase) of the web page.

 - Length: I suggest to limit it to 10 – 15 words, because if the alt text is too long, it won’t look good to users who have disabled images.

 - You also have the choice between writing an entire sentence or just a descriptive, keyword-rich text.

-Why the absence of image Alt text is an SEO mistake
+Why the absence of image Alt tags is an SEO mistake

 I consider it a mistake, because, if you don’t use image alt